 Option 2: Children, Other Individuals as Beneficiary

-If your spouse will have plenty of assets--or if you have reason to believe your spouse will die before you--you could name your children, grandchildren or other individuals as beneficiary.
+If your spouse will have plenty of assets or if you have reason to believe your spouse will die before you, then you could name your children, grandchildren or other individuals as beneficiary.

 The tax benefits can be great.
 Since you are not leaving this money to your spouse, your estate tax exemption can be applied to it--that saves estate taxes.
 And if your beneficiary is much younger than you (as your children and grandchildren would be), you can get maximum "stretch out" on the tax-deferred growth.